HectorCan/Documentacion-S.S./T_05 - Stacks_Estructura/index.md

 }
 ```

-Wait! why *(s) was sended to the isFull function?, well that because isFull expects a library to be passed by value, but our push function has a library being passed by reference, so we will need a way to convert that reference into a copy, and that is pointing the reference.
+Wait! why *(s) was sended to the isFull function?, well that because isFull expects a StackLibrary to be passed by value, but our push function has a StackLibrary being passed by reference, so we will need a way to convert that reference into a copy, and that is pointing the reference.

 And what does the ++s->top operator mean?, well operator for adding or subtracting have two ways.